Tom Brady leads greatest comeback in Super Bowl history as Patriots beat Falcons in OT

 The victory will go down as arguably the sweetest in Patriots lore, as team owner Robert Kraft said as much in the postgame celebration as he received the championship trophy from commissioner Roger Goodell, a ceremony that was equally loud in cheers for the champs and boos for the league commish.

-It was historic in nature.
+With speedy playmakers on both sides of the ball, the Falcons ran the vaunted Patriots off the field early, jumping to leads of 21-0 and 28-3 in what looked to be an unexpected rout.
 Previously no team that ever trailed by more than 10 points in a Super Bowl had come back to win.
-New England was down 28-3 late in third quarter, chewed up by a fast, violent Falcons club.

-Facing the kind of massive second half deficit that in the past has caused so many Super Bowl teams to quit and face a blowout, the Pats bucked up, with Brady visibly working the sideline, shouting at his teammates to keep fighting.
+Facing the kind of massive second-half deficit that in the past has caused so many Super Bowl teams to quit and face a blowout, the Pats bucked up, with Brady visibly working the sideline, shouting at his teammates to keep fighting.

 [Yahoo Store: Get your New England Patriots championship gear right here!]

 There was a Brady to James White 5-yard touchdown pass.
 Then there was a Stephen Gostkowski field goal.
-Then after a strip sack by Donte Hightower of Ryan set the Pats up deep in Atlanta territory, Brady hit Danny Amendola for 6 yards.
+Then, after a strip sack by Donte Hightower of Matt Ryan set the Pats up deep in Atlanta territory, Brady hit Danny Amendola for a 6-yard touchdown.
 They then converted the two-point conversion.

-With less than three minutes left, Brady, trailing 28-20, led an epic 93-yard touchdown drive that will rank among the most astounding in league history.
+With less than three minutes left, Brady, trailing 28-20, led an epic 91-yard touchdown drive that will rank among the most astounding in league history.

-“He was the same as he always is, cool, calm and collected,” said Patriots receiver Danny Amendola.
+“He was the same as he always is – cool, calm and collected,” said Patriots receiver Danny Amendola.
 “He’s the leader, the general, the best ever and that is the end of the story.”

 They moved the chains on an out to Chris Hogan and then another to Malcolm Mitchell.
-The Julian Edelman caught a wild one after a deflection that was the Patriots’ answer to the old helmet catch that once did them in.
+Then Julian Edelman caught a wild one after a deflection that was the Patriots’ answer to the old helmet catch that once did them in.
 That one went to 28.
 Three plays later James White scored on a 1-yard run.
 Then Brady hit Amendola for the tying two-point conversion.

 White finished with 14 receptions for 110 yards and totaled three touchdowns, one receiving and two rushing, one of which made the Patriots champions.